METALS-Copper slips from 7-week highs, awaits ECB meeting

 economy that has dented demand for metals.

-Three-month copper on the London Metal Exchange closed at $7,725 a tonne,
+Three-month copper on the London Metal Exchange fell 1.3 percent to $7,718 a

-down 1.2 percent from the closing bid on Tuesday, when it surged as high as

 Copper has gained about 7 percent since touching a low on June 22,